How To Paddle on a Surfboard

 Horizontal Body Position

 A horizontal body position means you’re centred and balanced on your board.
-To see what’s happening in front of you, you must always keep your head up.
+You must always keep your head up to see what’s happening in front of you.
 A test to see if you’re centred is to lift your hands out of the water simultaneously.
 If you sink on either side, you are not centred on your board.
 Remember- your head weighs about 20kg.
 By bringing it up, your nose will come out of the water drastically.
-You are in the sweet spot if your surfboard is laying so flat that by putting your chin down, the nose would go underwater, and by leaning very far back in a cobra pose, your nose would pop out of the water by more than 2 cm.
+You are in the sweet spot if your surfboard is laying so flat that by putting your chin down, the nose would go underwater.
+By leaning very far back in a cobra pose, your nose would pop out of the water by more than 2 cm.

 Tip: Imagine a soccer ball under your chin.
 Why?
 So that your head stays up, you maintain an arch in your back and glide with as little resistance as possible.